Cancer Health Library from the National Cancer Institute (NCI)

 The ALL is newly diagnosed and has not been treated except to relieve signs and symptoms such as fever, bleeding, or pain.

 Recurrent adult acute lymphoblastic leukemia (ALL) is cancer that has recurred (come back) after

 going into remission.
 The ALL may come back in the blood, bone

 marrow, or other parts of the body.

 Treatment Option Overview

-There are different types of treatment for patients with ovarian epithelial
+There are different types of treatment for patients with adult

 treatment clinical trial is a research study meant to help improve current